camwestwood/xapi/recipes/vle/Module-View.md

     },
 ```
 ### Context
-Common entity identifier: ContextA, as defined on the [common structures](../common_structures.md#contextc) page.
+Common entity identifier: ContextA, as defined on the [common structures](/common_structures.md#contextc) page.

-For this recipe the courseArea is required.
+The courseArea is required.
 See the [vocabularies](../vocabulary.md#42-coursearea-properties) page for more information

 ### Example: